TarasJan/humango/README.md

 # Upcoming Features

-Other languages are in the works - Polish requires a bit of tweaking and Spanish is upcoming.
+Other languages are in the works - Spanish, Italian and Russian are upcoming.
 More units spanning currencies, weights and scientific measures will be introduced.
 Handling of Decimal numbers and strings is planned.
 # Licensing